 - Wireless range is Very good.

 - The battery lasts about 12 hours at first.

 - Decent directional audio in 7.1 (Only available in Wireless mode…)

 - Heavy!
 Will leave a nice dent in your scalp for long sessions

 - Heavy!
-Don’t drop them, they are full plastic, and the hinge broke on my first pair after dropping them.
+Don’t drop them, they are full plastic, and the hinge broke on my first pair after dropping them on two separate occasions.

 - Low Clamping force.
 Slid off my head easily a few times.
 Caught them most of the time…(See above)

-- Battery lasted less than 5 hours before I retired them.
+- The battery lasted less than 5 hours before I retired them.

 - Had serious issues with not taking a charge, (flashing red led) needed to unplug the battery, then plug in the charging plug, then re-connect the battery when fully depleted.

-- Bulky – The wireless design coupled with the quick-access plates resulted in a lot of extra girth to these headphones.
+- Bulky – The wireless design coupled with the quick-access plates resulted in a lot of extra heft to this headset.

 Despite all of the Cons, these were the best headphones I had ever used prior to falling into the audiophile rabbit hole.
 The simultaneous listening of multiple devices being the biggest factor of my praise.
 The 7.1?
 Dodgy at best.